-When he was 23, Dow co-founded the Maine Temperance Society.
-He gave speeches painting lurid pictures of the rum-swilling foreigners who had just arrived in America.
-From the 1840s, Dow was the bane of Irish immigrants who sold booze as he waged a fanatical war against their ‘notorious groggeries.’
+Dow at 23 had co-founded the Maine Temperance Society.
+From the 1840s, he was the bane of Irish immigrants who sold booze as he waged a fanatical war against their ‘notorious groggeries.’
+Dow liked to give speeches painting lurid pictures of the rum-swilling foreigners who had just arrived in America.

-In 1851, as mayor of Portland, Dow achieved his lifelong goal with the passage of the Maine Laws outlawing alcohol – except for medicinal, mechanical or manufacturing purposes.
+In 1851, as mayor of Portland, Dow achieved his lifelong goal with the passage of the Maine Laws.
+They outlawed alcohol – except for medicinal, mechanical or manufacturing purposes.

 The Maine Laws allowed towns to appoint an individual to buy alcohol for medicinal purposes.
 In the spring of 1855, Dow had gone ahead and authorized the city to buy $1,600 worth of ‘medicinal and mechanical alcohol’ for distribution to pharmacists and doctors.
-He was technically in violation of the law, as a committee hadn’t been appointed.
+Technically, he broke the law, which required the appointment of a committee.
+But no committee had been appointed.

-Word got out that Dow was storing alcohol in the city vaults.
+Word got out that Dow had stored alcohol in the city vaults.
 The news spread quickly through Portland’s Irish population.
-A state law allowed any three citizens to ask a judge for a search warrant if they believed a crime had been committed.
-On June 2, a local judge granted the warrant.

 That day, a small crowd began to gather outside City Hall.
 The men with the warrant showed it at the door and demanded entry so they could search the premises.
-They were refused.
+The police refused them.

-As men got off work in the evening, they headed to City Hall.
-It became became clear the police weren’t cooperating, and men started milling about angrily and threatening to rush the building.
+As more men got off work in the evening, they headed to City Hall.
+It soon became became clear the police wouldn’t cooperate with the court order.
+Men started milling about angrily and threatening to rush the building.

 Occasionally during the evening, stones and brick-bats were thrown against the door of the liquor store (the storage area in City Hall), breaking the glass and sashes, and otherwise injuring the door.

-Dow was criticized for ordering the militia to shoot, but he expressed no remorse.
+Dow received plenty of criticism for ordering the militia to shoot, but he expressed no remorse for the Portland Rum Riot.
 He was acquitted on charges that he’d improperly obtained alcohol.
-He lost re-election by a wide margin, and a year later the Maine Laws were repealed.
+But he lost re-election by a wide margin, and a year later Maine repealed the Maine Laws.

-In 1861, when Dow was 57 years old, he enlisted as a colonel in the 13th Maine Infantry to fight the Civil War.
+In 1861, at the age of 57, Neal Dow enlisted as a colonel in the 13th Maine Infantry to fight the Civil War.
 He was wounded, captured and promoted to general.

-Though he returned from the war a hero, the Portland Rum Riot ended his political ambitions.
+Though he returned from the war a hero, the Portland Rum Riot ended Neal Dow’s political ambitions.
 He never again held public office, despite running for governor and for the presidency of the United States.